 View examples of their work and be sure to speak with previous clients.
 The contractor should have a written list of names and phone numbers.
 Demand to see their business license and Worker's Compensation account number.
 And if they're members of the Better Business Bureau that's a great indication they're in business for the long haul.

 Now if you haven't scared them off yet, it's time to ask for a rough estimate as to cost of home renovations for your project.

 I strongly suggest starting out with just an estimate instead of an exact quote to ensure that it's in the ballpark of your budget.
 It means neither you nor the contractor is spending a lot of time on this in case you decide to cancel your plans for whatever reason.

 And find out what percentage of variation there might be in this estimate.
 For instance, 20% is quite common at this early stage.

-So after interviewing and requesting estimates from several Victoria renovation companies, you should have a fairly clear idea of what's affordable, what's doable and who you want to work with.
+So after interviewing and requesting estimates from several Kamloops renovation companies, you should have a fairly clear idea of what's affordable, what's doable and who you want to work with.
 Once you make your choice then get everything in writing, especially costs!